ishafiul/fasq/README.md

-# Flutter Query
+# FASQ

-A powerful async state management library for Flutter.
+**FASQ (Flutter Async State Query)** - A powerful async state management library for Flutter.
 Handles API calls, database queries, file operations, and any async operation with intelligent caching, automatic refetching, and error recovery.

 Inspired by React Query and SWR, built specifically for Flutter.